-A beautifully vibrant and flavourful vegan quinoa pilaf to celebrate the arrival of Autumn with the Autumnal flavours of pumpkin, pomegranate and persimmon.
+This vibrant and flavorful vegan quinoa pilaf celebrates the arrival of Fall with flavors of pumpkin, pomegranate and persimmon.
+Yum!

 Za'atar is one of those good all round spice blends that I like to keep on hand.
 It is a wonderfully fragrant slightly tart blend of thyme, sumac and toasted sesame seeds that pairs so wonderfully with roasted pumpkin.